-- 200. If upon any motion for a Select Committee any six Members shall require it, such Committee shall be formed in the following manner, viz.: - (a) Each Member shall deliver at the Clerk's table a list of the Members whom he wishes to be appointed on such Committee, not exceeding the number proposed inclusive of the mover; and if any list contain a larger number of names it shall be rejected; and - (b) Mr. Speaker shall then appoint two Members to be scrutineers who, with the Clerk, shall ascertain the number of votes for each Member; and - (c) the Members who shall be reported to have the greatest number of votes shall be declared by Mr. Speaker to be the members of such Committee; and in any case of doubt arising from two or more Members having an equality of votes, Mr. Speaker shall decide which shall serve on such Committee.

-Members discharged and added.
-201. Members may be discharged from attending a Select Committee, and other Members appointed, after previous notice given.
+- (a) Each Member shall deliver at the Clerk's table a list of the Members whom he wishes to be appointed on such Committee, not exceeding the number proposed inclusive of the mover; and if any list contain a larger number of names it shall be rejected; and - (b) Mr. Speaker shall then appoint two Members to be scrutineers who, with the Clerk, shall ascertain the number of votes for each Member; and - (c) the Members who shall be reported to have the greatest number of votes shall be declared by Mr. Speaker to be the members of such Committee; and in any case of doubt arising from two or more Members having an equality of votes, Mr. Speaker shall decide which shall serve on such Committee. - 201.
+Members may be discharged from attending a Select Committee, and other Members appointed, after previous notice given.